Water Heater Pros

 Purpose:

-The purpose of this experiment is to find out whether hot water or cold water will start to boil first if heated under the same conditions.
+This experiment aims to determine whether hot or cold water will boil first if heated under the same conditions.

 Hypothesis:

-Common sense would yield that the hotter the water, the quicker it should boil, because it is already closer to the boiling point, but the hypothesis of this experiment will stray away from such nonsense and contend that the colder water will boil before the hot water, because it's rate of temperature will increase faster then the hot water, and ultimately pass it up.
+Common sense would yield that the hotter the water, the quicker it should boil because it is already closer to the boiling point.
+Still, the hypothesis of this experiment will stray away from such nonsense and contend that the colder water will boil before the hot water because its rate of temperature will increase faster than the hot water and ultimately pass it up.

 Equipment:

-This experiment will require a pot, a heat source (Stove), a measuring cup, stopwatch, a cooling source (fridge), pen and paper, source to get hot and cold water, tea bag and coffee cup optional.
+This experiment will require a pot, a heat source (Stove), a measuring cup, a stopwatch, a cooling source (fridge), a pen and paper, a source to get hot and cold water, a tea bag, and a coffee cup.

 Procedure: